WavebreakMediaMicro - Fotolia

 4. Make sure device antivirus is up to date

-Many organizations have antivirus software on their business endpoints, but these platforms aren't nearly as useful if they don't have the latest updates.
+Many organizations have antivirus software on their corporate endpoints, but these platforms aren't nearly as useful if they don't have the latest updates.
 Before IT allows users to work from a mobile hotspot connection, they must ensure that the antivirus agent on the device has the newest updates.

 IT can push out these updates via a unified endpoint management platform and even mandate that the endpoint must have the latest antivirus updates during the authentication process for corporate systems.

-5. Disallow mobile hotspots on company devices
+5. Disallow mobile hotspots on corporate devices

 Organizations could opt to restrict mobile hotspot tethering entirely, but this could lead to users encountering issues while on the road.
 It's up to IT departments to determine the best administrative option for the organization's security and UX needs.